-- · Perform clearing and earth-moving activities only during dry weather.
-Measures to activities and construction. - Erosion control materials to be on-site during off-season. - October 1 and April 30. - Store, handle, and dispose of construction materials and wastes properly, so as to prevent their contact with stormwater. - · Control and prevent the discharge of all potential pollutants, including pavement and non-stormwater discharges to storm drains and watercourses. - · Avoid cleaning, fueling, or maintaining vehicles on-site, except in a designated area where wash water is contained and treated. - · Limit construction access routes to stabilized, designated access points - using dry sweeping methods. - Protection Maintenance Standards and construction Best Management Practices. - Placement of erosion materials is required on weekends and during rain events. - enlarged or "run over." - Dust control is required year-round. - · Erosion control materials shall be stored on-site
+- activities and construction. • Erosion control materials to be on-site during off-season. - · Measures to ensure adequate erosion and sediment control are required year-round.
+October 1 and April 30. - Store, handle, and dispose of construction materials and wastes properly, so as to prevent their contact with stormwater. - · Control and prevent the discharge of all potential pollutants, including pavement and non-stormwater discharges to storm drains and watercourses. - where wash water is contained and treated. - · Limit and time applications of pesticides and fertilizers to prevent polluted runoff. - · Avoid tracking dirt or other materials off-site; clean off-site paved areas and sidewalks using dry sweeping methods. - Protection Maintenance Standards and construction Best Management Practices. - · Placement of erosion materials is required on weekends and during rain events. - enlarged or "run over." - · Dust control is required year-round. - · Erosion control materials shall be stored on-site - The tree protection shall be in place before any grading, excavating or grubbing is started.